Embed benefits conversations into your employment process and agency culture.

 Get started

 As a supervisor, you're not expected to be a benefits expert.
-However, it's important to provide staff with benefits information, resources and training.
-Start by reviewing the sample supervisor training plan below.
+However, you need to provide staff with clear expectations, training, and resources.
+Start by reviewing the sample supervisor training plan below and complete these steps to support your staff with work and benefits conversations.

-From there, review the training levels to determine the level of training needed for your entire agency and for specific staff members.
-It's expected that all agency staff complete Level 1 training: The basics.
-Staff who directly support people with disabilities in making informed choices about work should complete Level 2 training: Go deeper.
+Quick Tip: All staff who work with people with disabilities need to complete Level 1 training: The basics.
+Staff who directly support people with disabilities in making informed choices about work, like employment specialists, need to complete Level 2 training: Go deeper.

-With more in-depth training, benefits coaches are expected to support other agency staff in understanding work and benefits, supporting key messages, and getting help from Disability Hub MN when needed.
+With more in-dept training, benefits coaches are expected to support other agency staff in understanding work and benefits, supporting key messages, and getting help from Disability Hub MN when needed.